-In Mali, agriculture represents 80 percent of employment and about 37 percent of Gross National Product.
-However the agricultural sector is dominated by subsistence farming supporting single households.
-This study takes place in the region of Sikasso, within the ‘cercles’ of Bougouni and Yanfolila.
-In these areas, cash crops like cotton, maize, sorghum, millet and groundnuts are most frequently cultivated.
-To generate additional income, women in the area often work in the production of shea butter and men in gold-mining.
+In Mali, 80 percent of people work in agriculture, most of them in subsistence farming.
+The sector accounts for about 37 percent of Gross National Product.1 This study takes place in the region of Sikasso, within the areas of Bougouni and Yanfolila, in southern Mali.
+In these areas, farmers grow cash crops like cotton, maize, sorghum, millet, and groundnuts.

 An estimated 70 percent of the world's poor rely on agriculture for all or some of their household income.
 Farmers face a number of risks to their livelihoods, including unpredictable weather and crop price variation.
 These risks may also affect how they choose to borrow and invest to improve their business.
 The IPA projects in this sector seek to find out how we can help poor farmers in the developing world increase productivity and deal with the risks inherent in farming.